 VI.
-BENEFIT VARIATIONS
+BENEFIT VARIATIONS TOP

 The existence of this medical policy does not mean that this service is a covered benefit under the member's health benefit plan.
-Benefit determinations should be based in all cases on the applicable health benefit plan language.
+Benefit determinations are based on the applicable health benefit plan language.
 Medical policies do not constitute a description of benefits.
-A member's health benefit plan governs which services are covered, which are excluded, which are subject to benefit limits and which require preauthorization.
-There are different benefit plan designs in each product administered by Capital Blue Cross.
 Members and providers should consult the member's health benefit plan for information or contact Capital Blue Cross for benefit information.

 VII.
-DISCLAIMER
+DISCLAIMER TOP

-Capital Blue Cross's medical policies are developed to assist in administering a member's benefits, do not constitute medical advice, and are subject to change.
+Capital Blue Cross' medical policies are developed to assist in administering a member's benefits.
+These medical policies do not constitute medical advice and are subject to change.
 Treating providers are solely responsible for medical advice and treatment of members.
 Members should discuss any medical policy related to their coverage or condition with their provider and consult their benefit information to determine if the service is covered.
 If there is a discrepancy between this medical policy and a member's benefit information, the benefit information will govern.
-If a provider or a member has a question concerning the application of this medical policy to a specific member's plan of benefits, please contact Capital Blue Cross' Provider Services or Member Services.
-Capital Blue Cross considers the information contained in this medical policy to be proprietary and it may only be disseminated as permitted by law.
+If a provider or a member has a question concerning the application of this medical policy to a specific member's plan of benefits, please contact Capital